Hearing conservation program: Employee training and education

 Proper training and education of those exposed to noise is the key to preventing noise-induced hearing loss.
 If employees are properly trained on how to follow a hearing conservation program, then the risk of noise-induced hearing loss is reduced.
 By providing information on the physiological effects of noise exposure, the importance of obtaining baseline and annual audiograms, and use of appropriate hearing protection, the program will provide a thorough knowledge base for employees involved.
 Providing a refresher training when appropriate will support retention of this information.
 OSHA requires this training to be completed on an annual basis.
 Proper training is imperative since "even with a very modest amount of instruction attenuation performance can be significantly improved."

 Resources needed to carry out a hearing conservation program

-To carry out a hearing conservation training, the program may utilize a variety of materials to relay the necessary information.
+To carry out a hearing conservation training, the program may use a variety of materials to relay the necessary information.
 An assortment of written, video, audio, and hands on experience may make the training more interactive and meaningful to employees.
 It is recommended that materials also be translated into languages other than English so all employees can attend and benefit from the training.
 Pre- and post-assessments, a safe and secure learning environment, access to training media and equipment, informational handouts/pamphlets, and examples of hearing protection devices are all resources that can contribute to successful HLPP trainings.